 If life were easy, this blog would be unnecessary.
 The fact is, many of us live with almost daily conflict, upset, and struggle.
 Many of us come from difficult or frankly horrible childhoods, or for other reasons carry burdens of grief and trauma that diminish our ability to enjoy life, to be happy.

 We are fortunate to be alive in an age when effective solutions to life’s challenges are rapidly being worked out.
 Combinations of modern neuroscience, selective adaptation of ancient philosophies, and common sense are providing tools we can apply in daily life to reduce our distress and increase our joy.

-Will Meecham worked as an oculoplastic surgeon until neck problems ended his career at the early age of forty-two.
-In the aftermath of this loss, psychiatric vulnerabilities left over from a traumatic upbringing led to many years of deep depression and intense anxiety.
+Will Meecham worked as an oculoplastic surgeon until neck problems ended his career at the early age of forty-one.
+In the aftermath of this loss, psychiatric vulnerabilities left over from a traumatic upbringing led to years of deep depression and intense anxiety.
 This forced him to explore the popular and technical literature surrounding mood disorders and trauma.
 Combining his study with professional help, he gradually gained ground against these difficulties.

 This blog is directed to those who share similar challenges of mood disorders, childhood hardship, and/or major adult crises.
 The hope is that others will learn beneficial approaches to life’s problems that they can incorporate into their regimens for recovery.
 Contrary to popular expectation, happiness is not primarily the result of major life components such as career, relationship, or finance.
 Instead, it arises from minute-by-minute dedication to healthy actions and outlook.
 We all know people who seem to have the material ingredients for joy but who remain miserable; we also know some who carry heavy burdens yet remain cheerful and satisfied with life.
 This blog will provide guideposts for finding satisfaction regardless of circumstance, and for creating a happy life despite the churning unpredictability of fate.